 Font, S. A., & Gershoff, E. T. (2020).
 Foster Care: How We Can, and Should, Do More for Maltreated Children.
 Social Policy Report, 33(3), 1–40. https://doi.org/10.1002/sop2.10 Summarized by Ariel Ervin Notes of Interest: Although large-scale federal policy reforms on foster care are becoming more prevalent, there are still a lot of issues concerning the well-being […]

-By Loretta Goodwin, American Policy Forum How can research inform policy during a pandemic?
+By Loretta Goodwin, Reprinted from the American Policy Forum How can research inform policy during a pandemic?
 In Spring 2020, Alicia Modestino, a professor at Northeastern University, and Midori Morikawa, Director of Business Strategy at the City of Boston, rose to the occasion.
-Their successful partnership and collaborative relationship helped to save and then expand Boston’s summer jobs […]
+Their successful partnership and collaborative relationship helped to save and then expand […]

 By Vivian Tseng, William T Grant Foundation In 2016, Congress surprised everyone and passed the long overdue re-authorization of the Elementary and Secondary Education Act, with strong support from both parties.
 The Every Student Succeeds Act (ESSA) includes over 80 mentions of “evidence” and “evidence-based,” and a devolution of power to states and districts to implement those provisions. […]

 By Vivian Tseng, William T. Grant Foundation As a lifelong science geek, I’ve always thought research was fascinating, but I never thought it would inspire much political interest.
 Current events suggest that I may have been wrong.
 Research evidence is increasingly at the center of political and policy debates, and much of the federal focus on […]

 - MentorPROFebruary 21, 2023 -

 MentorPRO is a leading digital tool platform to support educators to build developmental relationships with their students in easy and fun ways.